uwex-learning-tech/audioplayer/README.md

 #### Version Change Log

 **Pending**
-* refactor splash image request
+* Refactor splash image request
+* Use central author name if available

 **2.0.0 (8/20/2018)**
 * New UIs for uniform design